panda-roux-dev/MoonGem/README.md

 # Example 2

-If a script returns a string, that string will be written to the rendered gemtext as-is.
+If a script returns a string, that string will be written to the page verbatim.

 {{ return "Meow!" }}